csc-training/summerschool/application-design/docs/02-documentation-testing.md

 - Testing helps detecting errors early
 - Testing is essential for reproducibility of results
 - Tests make it easier to verify whether software is correctly installed
+- Tests make it easier to port the code to new architectures

 # Defensive programming